stocchi/speedrun-notes/black/README.md

   - 3: extend a pidove after catching Sawk.
 Deposit alive HM friends after Sawk manip
   - 4: get a flier before s+q.
 Deposit alive HM friends after Sawk manip

-*B6B4B311D41F5C1B 1 31 31 31 10 29 31 Electric 49 04/06/48 20:21:05 C7C Start-Right-Y*
+*adamant FRAME: 105 B6B4B311D41F5C1B 1 31 31 31 10 29 31 Electric 49 04/06/48 20:21:05 C7C Start-Right-Y*

 Weaken it (Take Down{TODO}/Confusion) and throw Dusk ball, then Ultra Ball/Heal Ball

-*Cool strat I'm going for since my Sawk is on IVRNG Frame 4: tackle Snivy during Twins' Double, keep Lillipup HP low (<10) during Cave.
+*Cool strat I'm going for IVRNG frame 1 and 4: tackle Snivy during Twins' Double, keep Lillipup HP low (<10) during Cave.
 Suicide Lillipup with Take Down on Sawk, catch it with Swoobat so you dont have to deposit any slave*

 - Grab ether on the right
 - If more than 1 HM friends is in your party and alive, go back to center , pc heal sawk and deposit slaves